mfolsom/email_processing_tool/README.md

 python main.py
 ```
 After the script completes you will see the following output:
-Email Subject, Preheader and Body
+Email Subject, Preheader and Body (this is designed to be easy to copy into a tool like text-compare)

-Link Verification Results Counts and Detailed summary of invalid links and their corresponding redirects.
+Link Verification Results includes color coded Counts and color coded  Detailed summary of invalid links and their corresponding redirects.

 ### Known Limitations
 The script will only process the latest flagged email in your inbox.
 If you have multiple flagged emails, the one with the most recent date will be processed.